 The function SetupDatabase() returns a function-ptr, but this one is defined in the function and so in my opinion could no longer be used in the calling testcase Example()!
 The function that is retured uses a local variable of SetupDatabase(), that is also not accessible in the calling testcase!
 The same problem occurs with example-functions withSignal: After execution the input-parameter sig is no longer valid to execute the returned function-ptr! withTimeout:After execution the input-parameter duration (I guess it is used in return-statement) is no longer valid to execute the returned function-ptr!
 Missing usage of service1, service2 variables.

+COMMENT TF160:

+We assume/expect that this CR will not become part of the core language but will become part of an extension or be added to an extension (e.g. OO extension).

 8189: Implicit Apply